Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Main Results

-An important component of our proofs resorts to a seemingly novel argument based on the ``average-replace-one (average-RO) stability'' \citep{shalev2010learnability}, which is related to the average stability \citep{rakhlin2005stability}, uniform-RO stability \citep{shalev2010learnability}, and uniform stability \citep{bousquet2002stability}.
+\begin{remark} An important component of our proofs resorts to a seemingly novel argument based on the ``average RO stability'' \citep{shalev2010learnability}, which is related to the average stability \citep{rakhlin2005stability}, uniform-RO stability \citep{shalev2010learnability}, and uniform stability \citep{bousquet2002stability}.
 While it is known that the average-RO stability can lead to error bounds for learning algorithms \citep{shalev2010learnability}, seldom is there a sample complexity bound for SAA based on such a stability type in comparable settings of our consideration.
 In contrast, as mentioned in Section \ref{sec: related results}, most existing SAA theories are based on either the ``uniform convergence'' theories, such as the $\epsilon$-net \citep{shapiro2021lectures} or the generic chaining \citep{oliveira2023sample}, or the variations of uniform (RO-) stability theories, such as by \citet{feldman2019high,shalev2010learnability,shalev2009stochastic}, and \citet{klochkov2021stability}.
-Therefore, we think that our average-RO stability-based proof approach may also be of independent interest to some readers.
-One may see more discussions on how the average-RO stability is incorporated in our proofs from Remark \ref{use of RO} later in Section \ref{sec: proof part 1}.
+Therefore, we think that our average-RO stability-based proof approach may also be of independent interest to some readers. \end{remark}